mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/criteria_for_inclusion/index.md

 {{MDNSidebar}}

-This describes, in detail, criteria for content to be included on MDN Web Docs, the application process for including new documentation, and expectations and guidelines for a party applying.
+This article describes, in detail, criteria for content to be included on MDN Web Docs, the application process for including new documentation, and expectations and guidelines for a party applying.

 This is aimed at larger projects.
-To suggest a new page or article please refer to the Suggesting content section in [What we write](/en_US/docs/MDN/Writing_guidelines/What_we_write#suggesting_content)
+To suggest a new page or article, please refer to the [Suggesting content](/en_US/docs/MDN/Writing_guidelines/What_we_write#suggesting_content) section on the "What we write" page.

 ## Web standards technologies